Greenhouse gas concentrations

 Data availability

-Greenhouse gas observations at the 5 monitoring stations are all currently monitored continuously and provide hourly, daily and monthly data.
+Greenhouse gas observations at the 5 monitoring stations are all currently operated continuously and provide hourly, daily and monthly data.
 Prior to 1988, carbon dioxide (CO2) observations were monitored using weekly grab (flask) sampling procedures.

 Data availability varies by station and by greenhouse gas over time.
 The following table shows the time periods for which data are available for each greenhouse gas at the 5 monitoring stations.